 Under the early intervention component of the package, all eligible children up to the age of seven years will have access to early intervention funding of up to $12 000 (up to $6000 per financial year).
 Eligibility is determined by an autism advisor on a case-by-case basis using nationally consistent criteria.
 Eligible children need to have been diagnosed and registered with an autism advisor before their sixth birthday to receive funding.

-Families of eligible children can choose how they spread their funding as long as they spend no more than $6,000 in any financial year with access to funding expiring on their child’s seventh birthday.
+Families of eligible children can choose how they spread their funding as long as they spend no more than $6000 in any financial year.
+Access to funding expires on their child’s seventh birthday.

-Families can choose the early intervention service that best suits their child from the FaHCSIA Early Intervention Service Provider Panel.
-FaHCSIA reimburses service providers on behalf of families for services delivered.
-The panel is made up of providers delivering evidence-based multidisciplinary interventions.
+Families can choose the early intervention service that best suits their child from the DSS Early Intervention Service Provider Panel.
+DSS reimburses service providers on behalf of families for services delivered.
+The Panel is made up of providers delivering evidence-based multidisciplinary interventions.

-To access the early intervention funding of the package, families must have an acceptable diagnosis.
-An acceptable diagnosis will be consistent with one of the following listed disorders in the Diagnostic and Statistical Manual of Mental Disorders IV (DSM-IV) or the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), which was introduced in May 2013.
+To access the early intervention funding in the package, families must have an acceptable diagnosis.
+An acceptable diagnosis is one of the following based on criteria in either the Diagnostic and Statistical Manual of Mental Disorders IV (DSM-IV) or the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), which was introduced in May 2013.

 The diagnosis of ASD must have been made under the Medicare diagnosis items or by a state or territory government assessment service or by a private paediatrician or psychiatrist.
 The diagnosis can be made before parents contact the autism advisors.

-Families living in rural and remote areas or experiencing exceptional circumstances may also be able to access an additional $2,000 payment.
-This payment is made through the Autism Advisor and is in addition to the $12,000 funding package.
-The additional funding gives families’ options for accessing early intervention services as well as training, respite, accommodation, and travel to and from support.
+Families living in rural and remote areas or experiencing exceptional circumstances might also be able to get an additional $2000 payment.
+This payment is made through the autism advisor and is in addition to the $12 000 funding package.
+The additional funding gives families options for accessing early intervention services as well as training, respite, accommodation, and travel to and from support.